Kris Jenner Dumped By Robert Kardashian For Elvis’ Ex? Priscilla Presley Love Affair Exposed

 Elvis’ daughter’s ex was investigated earlier this year for possessing “disturbing” and “inappropriate” photos of children.

-Kris Jenner is currently dating Corey Gamble after divorcing her second husband Bruce Jenner, now Caitlyn Jenner.
+Kris Jenner is currently dating Corey Gamble after divorcing her second husband Caitlyn Jenner, formerly Bruce Jenner.

 Were you shocked to hear that Kris Jenner was dumped by Robert Kardashian for Priscilla Presley?
 Let us know what you think in the comments section below.